 Anxiety And General Fatigue

-The dog feels better once the source of boredom has been eliminated or handled right, such as a change of environment.
+The dog feels better once you removed the source of boredom or handled it right, such as a change of environment.

 Any condition that will cause the dog to lose moisture can lead to dry skin and, consequently, to licking paws and scratching their ears.

-The presence of skin infections can cause itching and licking in dogs.
+The presence of skin infections can cause itching and lick in dogs.